 “We couldn’t [breathe properly] and it smelled nasty, and for three minutes they opened the toilet faucet to fill up the water bottle and then the water mixed with pee on the ground and the ground was full of water and we couldn’t sit anymore either.”

-The respondent heard the Kuwaiti man ask for a translator because he didn’t speak English; the respondent said: “He was a politician and he wanted asylum but they ignored him and there was no response from them.”
+The respondent heard the Kuwaiti man ask for a translator because he did not speak English; the respondent said: “He was a politician and he wanted asylum but they ignored him and there was no response from them.”